shotstack/shotstack-studio-sdk/readme.md

 ### VideoExporter

-The VideoExporter class exports the edit to a video file.
+The VideoExporter class exports the Edit to a MP4 video file encoded in h264 and AAC.

 ```typescript
 const exporter = new VideoExporter(edit, canvas);